Trees and palms that interfere with powerlines are a safety risk and can interrupt your electricity supply.

 When you’re planting trees and palms, it’s important to select the right plant for the right place.
 Plants that grow into or near powerlines are more than inconvenient – they can pose a serious safety risk to you and your family and interrupt electricity supply.
 However, there are many species of plants which can be grown safely under or near powerlines in the South East Queensland region.

-For safety reasons and to help ensure reliability of electricity supply, it is important to consult this safetree planting guide before planting under or near powerlines on your property.
+For safety reasons and to help ensure reliability of electricity supply, it's important to consult the Safetree planting guide before planting under or near powerlines on your property.
 It is also important to contact your local council before planting on council property.

 Things to be aware of when planting trees around powerlines: